 Less common symptoms include:

 Iron is one of the most important minerals for stimulating hair growth.
-Research shows that depleted iron levels produce a sensitive reaction in hair follicles whereby they are unable to grow new cells as effectively as those with elevated iron levels.
+Without adequate iron, hair follicles are unable to grow new cells and regenerate.

 Iron deficiency is the direct result of either a lack of sufficient consumption of iron-rich foods or a reduced ability by the body to absorb iron from such foods.
-Certain factors that can increase the susceptibility of iron deficiency anemia include:
+Conditions that can increase susceptibility to iron-deficiency anemia include:

 Women who are pregnant have higher iron requirements.
-They should check with their doctor if iron supplementation is indicated, in order to sustain their own increased blood volume as well as the growing fetus.
+Iron is needed to sustain their own increased blood volume as well as the growing fetus.
+They should check with their doctor if iron supplementation is indicated,

 If your body does not get adequate iron from the food you consume, over time it will become iron deficient.
 The body is better able to absorb iron from meat than it does from other sources.
 For this reason, people who choose to adopt a vegetarian or vegan lifestyle may need to increase their intake of iron-rich, plant-based foods or supplements in order to absorb the same amount of iron as a meat-eater.

 Iron is primarily absorbed into the bloodstream through the small intestine.
-Intestinal disorders such as celiac disease or partial surgical removal of the intestine can significantly hinder the body’s ability to extract iron from digested food which can cause iron deficiency anemia.
+Intestinal disorders such as celiac disease or partial surgical removal of the intestine can significantly hinder the body’s ability to extract iron from digested food, leading to iron-deficiency anemia.

-Fortunately, evidence suggests that hair loss resulting from iron deficiency does not permanently scar or damage hair follicles, which is promising in terms of the prospect of regrowth.
-Making a few simple changes to your diet or treating any digestive disorders can easily help to replace the hair you have lost.
+Fortunately, evidence suggests that hair loss resulting from iron deficiency does not permanently scar or damage hair follicles.
+Making a few simple changes to your diet or treating any digestive disorders can therefore, help to replace the hair you have lost.

-If you suspect that your hair loss is resulting from iron deficiency anemia, a simple blood test by your doctor can confirm whether you have iron deficiency.
-If the results from the test show that your hemoglobin or iron is low, you can be prescribed iron tablets to replenish the iron missing from your body.
+If you suspect that your hair loss is a result of iron deficiency, a simple blood test by your doctor can confirm this.
+If the results from the test show that your hemoglobin or iron is low, you may be prescribed iron tablets to replenish the iron missing from your body.

 A diet rich in iron is the first step in combating hair loss.
 Types of food that are a great source of iron include: